Fly Fishing For Carp (Fly Rod, Patterns, and Tips!)

 Unlike salmon, carp don’t need special rods.
 However, you must ensure the rods you use are heavy and long.

 Moonshine Rod Co.
-The Revival Series Fly Fishing Rod, Classic Fiberglass Rod with Carrying Case and Extra Rod Tip Section (Fiberglass, 3wt 7')
+Fly Fishing Rod with Carrying Case and Extra Rod Tip Section Slow Action, The Revival, 3wt 7'

 See on Amazon